FATMAP difficulty grade

 The trail is very well traveled, sees tons of traffic, and is easy to navigate.

 There are some rocky steep sections that might challenge mid-level riders.

 The river and shade keep the temperatures cool.

 This trail can also make for a fun, short downhill by either car shuttle, or pedaling up the paved canyon road and dropping back onto the dirt.
 Park at the designated trailhead at the mouth of Little Cottonwood Canyon.

 Head up canyon to the east and you'll be on the lower section of the trail.

 This continues for half a mile or so and pops out onto some paved roads for the small community of homes.

-Stay left and then take the first right towards the large water treatment plant.
+Stay to your left (north) and follow the pavement towards the large water treatment area.

-Go through the gate and you'll be back on the dirt trail.
+You'll pass through a gate and back onto the dirt road.

 Continue on from here—the trail is well marked and continues along the creek until you reach a shady turnaround right next to the creek.